Human Rights

 The Company has been conducting human rights risk assessment annually since 2014 covering our own operations, throughout business value chain, other activities related to our business and new business relations (mergers, acquisitions, joint ventures, etc.) to assess risks caused by the Company, and to determine mitigation measures.
 All identified risks, which cover the risks from key activities of both onshore and offshore assets in every phase; for example, seismic survey, exploration and appraisal drilling, development and production, recruitment, supply chain management and security management from the start of M&A due diligence through decommissioning, are to be recorded in PTTEP's Human Rights Risk Register.

-PTTEP's human rights risk assessment in 2023 covered 100% of operating assets, non-operated joint ventures and Tier-1 suppliers.
-According to the result, 27% of the Company's activities involved 2 salient human rights issues: (1) workplace safety for both employees and contractors; and (2) environmental impacts from PTTEP operations.
+Based on the review of PTTEP's human rights risk issues in 2024, covering 100% of operating assets, non-operated joint ventures and Tier-1 suppliers, it was found that the high-level risks, also identified as salient human rights issues, remain 2 issues: (1) workplace safety for both employees and contractors; and (2) environmental impacts on communities from the Company’s operations.
 The issues have been addressed by PTTEP's practices under Safety, Security, Health and Environment (SSHE) Management System, Human Rights Management System, and Issue and Stakeholder Management System.
-The medium-to-high-level risks are monitored to prevent and minimize the potential for human rights violations.
+The medium-to-high-level risks are monitored to prevent and minimize the potential for human rightsl violations.

 The mediation involving PTTEP Australasia (Ashmore Cartier) Pty Ltd (PTTEP AAA), a subsidiary of PTTEP, and a group of Indonesian seaweed farmers seeking compensation for alleged damages to their seaweed crops stemming from the 2009 Montara incident in Australian waters, has resulted in an in-principle agreement.
-This agreement, in line with the normal legal process under Australian Law for class actions and ordered by the Federal Court of Australia, was approved by the Federal Court on February 23, 2023.
-The approach to the distribution of the settlement sum to the group members will be proceeded as per agreed procedures.
+This agreement, in line with the normal legal process under Australian Law for class actions and as ordered by the Federal Court of Australia, was approved by the Federal Court on February 23, 2023.
+The settlement, made on a no admission of liability basis, represents the full and final resolution of the class action, including PTTEP AAA's appeal.
+PTTEP AAA has fulfilled its settlement payment obligations as outlined in the agreement.
+The distribution of settlement funds to the group members is being managed by the appointed class action administrators, in compliance with the Court’s governance procedures.

 The Company has consolidated the data from the human rights risk assessment by operating assets and non-operated joint ventures, including mitigation and remediation measures, as shown in the Human Rights Performance Data.